 Employment Law is now mostly clear in this area over the last few years – case law has been consistent that most agency workers are not ‘employees’ – although there may be circumstances where an agency workers may be viewed as an employee of the hirer.

-In Dacas v Brook Street Bureau 2004 – Mrs Dacas was a cleaner who had worked exclusively at a Care Home run by Wandsworth Council for 6 years (through Brook Street).
+In Dacas v Brook Street Bureau 2004 – Mrs Dacas was a cleaner who had worked exclusively at a Care Home run by Wandsworth Council for six years (through Brook Street).
 The Care Home told Brook Street that they no longer wanted her services and she was dismissed by Brook Street.
-The temporary worker agreement she had with Brook Street stated that she was not an employee and that the Bureau was not liable if it failed to obtain engagements for her.
+The temporary worker agreement she had with Brook Street stated that she wasn’t an employee and that the Bureau wasn’t liable if it failed to obtain engagements for her.
 Mrs Dacas claimed unfair dismissal against the council and Brook Street.

 The Court of Appeal ruled that the crucial test is who controls the worker – and they concluded that Mrs Dacas was an employee of the Council.
-They felt the agency was under no obligation to provide Mrs Dacas with work and she was under no obligation to accept work offered by it; and the agency did not exercise any relevant day-to-day control over the tasks she carried out.
-The Court went on to suggest that if an agency worker remains on the same assignment for a period of 12 months then this would be sufficient time for an implied contract of employment with the hirer to have arisen.
+They felt the agency was under no obligation to provide Mrs Dacas with work and she was under no obligation to accept work offered by it; the agency didn’t exercise any relevant day-to-day control over the tasks she carried out.
+The Court went on to suggest that if an agency worker remains on the same assignment for a period of 12 months, this would be sufficient time for an implied contract of employment with the hirer to have arisen.

 Ms James had worked for Greenwich Council since 2001, providing her services through several temp agencies.
-She had signed a contract with the temp agency which described her as a self-employed worker; she had no contract with Greenwich Council and was not entitled to sickness or holiday benefits.
-In 2004 the arrangement with the council came to an end and James started unfair dismissal proceedings, relying on the Dacas decision.
+She had signed a contract with the temp agency which described her as a self-employed worker; she had no contract with Greenwich Council and wasn’t entitled to sickness or holiday benefits.
+In 2004, the arrangement with the council came to an end and James started unfair dismissal proceedings, relying on the Dacas decision.